 The principles of OLEDs and LEDs are the same.
 In both cases, light is emitted by passing electricity through a material sandwiched between electrodes formed on a substrate.
 But it differs as to whether the emitting material is organic or inorganic.

 OLEDs use organic materials as light emitters and emit light through electricity.
-Inorganc LEDs use inorganic materials are also found in conventional LEDs for lighting.
+Inorganic LEDs use inorganic materials that are also found in conventional LEDs for lighting.

 What Is LD?